shreya99449/Audio-Emotion-Analysis/README.md

 - Post-processing rules improve accuracy in ambiguous cases
 - Detailed logging helps with debugging and performance analysis
 - Session-based storage allows for history tracking without database integration

+### UI Design
+- Modern, colorful interface with gradient backgrounds and card effects
+- Responsive design using Bootstrap 5 framework
+- Interactive visualizations with Chart.js for both pie and radar charts
+- Custom CSS animations for a more engaging user experience
+- Semantic use of colors to indicate emotions and confidence levels
+- Touch-friendly interface elements for mobile users
+- Real-time audio recording and visualization